 However, if you want to purchase and wear your own prescription safety glasses, you should be able to do so—provided that they comply with the relevant ANSI standard.
 In most cases, this is ANSI Z87.1, but you will want to ensure that you are meeting the standard before purchasing your new pair of prescription safety glasses.

-Ultimately, we hope that you have a greater sense of what Z87 is and why you may see a Z87 marking on your next pair of safety glasses.
+Ultimately, we hope that you understood what Z87 is.
+As also why you may see a Z87 marking on your next pair of safety glasses.
 Once again, Z87 signals that your pair of safety glasses meet several rigorous standards for your eye health.

 In other words, the Z87 standard provides an objective look at a pair of safety glasses that you are considering.
-If you are looking for a pair of safety glasses but notice that your top choices are not Z87 certified, you may want to think twice about purchasing them.
+If you are looking for a pair of safety glasses, make sure they are Z87 certified.

 And if you have any questions?
-Don’t hesitate to contact us by clicking the “contact” link above.
+Don’t hesitate to contact us.
 We are happy to further discuss Z87 and answer any questions that you may have.